-On February 11, 2015, we received multiple documents from you including your correspondence claiming a right to the lump sum death benefits, Option 2 monthly benefit, health/dental benefits and the accrued payment held while awaiting a filed copy of the court order or entire property settlement agreement; as well as a copy of the Judgment on Reserved Issues and Marital Settlement Agreement, filed December 31, 2014, pertaining to the member's retirement benefits with CaIPERS.
+On February 11, 2015, we received multiple documents from you including your correspondence claiming a right to the lump sum death benefits, Option 2 monthly benefit, health/dental benefits and the accrued payment held while awaiting a filed copy of the court order or entire property settlement agreement; as well as a copy of the Judgment on Reserved Issues and Marital Settlement Agreement, filed December 31, 2014, pertaining to the member's retirement benefits with CalPERS.
 Our community property area reviewed the document and removed the community property hold based on the judgment which awarded Mr. Johnson the entire interest in his pension.

-In accordance with GC section 21454, and based on the judgment on reserved issues awarding Mr. Johnson the entire interest in his pension along with his written request, we have determined that Mr. Johnson's former spouse will be removed as his option beneficiary.
-Therefore, the lifetime monthly Option 2 allowance will not be reached to Conduct Book and the section of the sectio spouse is removed as the option beneficiary, be continued during the retired person's lifetime the contact of the retired person is in effect but that no monthly allowance shall be paid following the retired person is lieu thereof there shall be paid in a lump sum to the member's estate or a beneficiary designated by him or her the amount, if any, by which the member's accumulated contributions at retirement exceed the total payments made to the retired person to the date of his or her death.
+In accordance with GC section 21454, and based on the judgment of reserved issues awarding Mr. Johnson the entire interest in his pension along with his written request, we have determined that Mr. Johnson's former spouse will be removed as his option beneficiary.
+Therefore, the lifetime monthly Option 2 allowance will not be removed.

+spouse is removed as the option beneficiary, as be continued during the retired person's lifetime in account to the feet but that no monthly allowance shall be paid following the retired person's lifetime in account to the member's estate or a beneficiary designated by him or her the amount, if any, by which the member's accumulated contributions at retirement exceed the total payments made to the retired person to the date of his or her death.
 Therefore, you are also entitled to the balance of Mr. Johnson's accumulated contributions at retirement in the amount of \$2,858.71.